robynetzan/friendlyjoinmessages/README.md

 ```

 The `message` field represents the base message, and you can use `%server%` as a placeholder to display the server the player has joined.
 In `server-aliases`, you can create replacement text for the server using the server name specified in your Velocity config.

+You can reload the config by typing `/sjm` in the Velocity console.

+**Coming soon**

+# More placeholders
+# Specific messages for each server
+# Rename command to /fjm (it was a typo smh)